-Dr Madhusudan R Nandineni obtained his Baccalaureate degree in Microbiology from Nizam College, Hyderabad, and Master of Science Degree in Biotechnology from University of Hyderabad, Hyderabad.
-After a brief stay at the Indian Institute of Science, Bangalore as Junior Research Fellow, he joined Centre for Cellular and Molecular Biology (CCMB), Hyderabad to pursue his Ph D thesis work.
-His Doctoral thesis research at CCMB was in the broad area of molecular genetics has led to the identification of at least five novel hitherto unknown genetic loci to be involved in water-stress tolerance in E. coli.
-His work also identified that a previously uncharacterized ORF yggA was involved in arginine efflux from E.coli strains and its expression is controlled by a LysR-type transcriptional regulator called ArgP.
-Based on this identification, the locus has been re-designated as argO.
-This observation was the basis for filing an international patent application, which involves a microbial process for arginine production.
+Dr. Madhusudan R Nandineni obtained his Bachelor’s degree in Microbiology from Nizam College, Hyderabad, and Master of Science degree in Biotechnology from the University of Hyderabad, Hyderabad.
+After a brief stay at the Indian Institute of Science, Bangalore as Junior Research Fellow, he joined Centre for Cellular and Molecular Biology (CCMB), Hyderabad to pursue his Ph.D. thesis work.
+His Doctoral thesis research at CCMB in the broad area of molecular genetics has led to the identification of at least five novel hitherto unknown genetic loci to be involved in water-stress tolerance in Escherichia coli.
+Subsequently he moved to the Department of Molecular Biophysics and Biochemistry at the Yale University School of Medicine, New Haven, CT, USA for postdoctoral research work.
+His research work was in the area of ribosome biogenesis and ribosomal RNA processing employing the baker's yeast (Saccharomyces cerevisiae) as model system.